shawnmckinney/py-fortress/README.md

 user sessions and making access control decisions.

 ### About the APIs
-Click on the links that follow to browse the python modules with RBAC apis, view the code and inline doc describing how they work.
+Links to python modules containing RBAC apis.
+The inline docs describes how to use.
- * [access_mgr](impl/access_mgr.py): This performs runtime access control operations on objects that are provisioned RBAC entities that reside in LDAP directory.
+ * [access_mgr](impl/access_mgr.py): performs runtime access control operations
- * [admin_mgr](impl/admin_mgr.py): This performs administrative functions to provision Fortress RBAC entities into the LDAP directory.
+ * [admin_mgr](impl/admin_mgr.py): performs administrative functions that provision entities into their backend datastore
- * [review_mgr](impl/review_mgr.py): The administrative review functions on already provisioned Fortress RBAC entities that reside in LDAP directory.
+ * [review_mgr](impl/review_mgr.py): administrative review functions on the RBAC entities.

 ### More on RBAC
  * [Intro to RBAC](http://directory.apache.org/fortress/user-guide/1-intro-rbac.html)